cpatdowling/salsa/readme.txt

 version 0.1.0

+SALSA is currently in beta.
+Things will break, particularly when using versions of R greater than 3.0.1

 SALSA is designed for the analysis of large amounts of web social media data --time series and graphical data--by collecting and counting features within the data, detecting and clustering events in the feature data, and predicting event types in time series.